Looking down at Helen Lake

 Bears: Be sure to carry easy to access bear spray.
 I highly recommend carrying it in a bear spray holster so you don’t set it off accidentally.

-Don’t forget: Always pack the 10 hiking essentials.
+Don’t forget: Pack the 10 hiking essentials for the Helen Lake hike.

 Stay hydrated: Include a water filter or purification tablets if it’s a hot summer’s day.
 You’ll need a lot to drink on the climb up to Cirque Peak.